exact-coder/Moviex/README.md

 Once logged in, you can use the Search functionality to find movies.

-On a search result movies or movie's details page, you'll see options to Add to Watchlist or Remove from Watchlist if already added.
+On a search result movie or movie's details page, you'll see options to Add to Watchlist or Remove from Watchlist if already added.

 Visit the `Watchlist` page to view all your saved movies.

 ### 🎥 Project Walkthrough Video
-For a visual demonstration of the Moviex application and its features, please refer to the following Google Drive link: [https://drive.google.com/drive/folders/1lBYtdwB-OtESkdCyMtvwqftpM0EpSMYu?usp=sharing](https://drive.google.com/drive/folders/1lBYtdwB-OtESkdCyMtvwqftpM0EpSMYu?usp=sharing)
+For a visual demonstration of the Moviex application and its features, please refer to the following Google Drive link: [https://drive.google.com/file/d/1F0yUy4sSZtAnEZww0t9NNIncpXuVHe_P/view?usp=drive_link](https://drive.google.com/file/d/1F0yUy4sSZtAnEZww0t9NNIncpXuVHe_P/view?usp=drive_link)